Toyota Technological Institute at Chicago

 The Toyota Technological Institute at Chicago (TTIC) invites applications for the following faculty positions in computer science:

 - tenure-track Assistant Professor

-- Research Assistant Professor (for more details, see a separate job ad for this position in the postdoc job type)
+- Research Assistant Professor (for more details, see https://ttic.edu/research-assistant-professor/)

 - Visiting Professor

 While we welcome applications from many areas of computer science, we will give preference to candidates working in the following areas:

 - machine learning